-Social Media for Photographers
+Preparing A Social Media Plan For Photographers

-Create an Instagram Account
+1. Create An Instagram Account

-On your business account, you can post your past weddings and engagement sessions, as well as any other projects you are working on.
+On your business account, you can market your photography business with social media posts about your past weddings and engagement sessions, behind-the-scenes look of your work, as well as any other projects you are working on.
 This account is specifically meant for users to learn more about you as a photographer.
 Both pages help foster a relationship with your followers and other potential clients looking for a photographer to shoot their wedding day.

 With your Instagram business account created and ready to attract clients, maximize your account by using creative hashtags so ideal clients can find you in their search.
 Also, take advantage of properly communicating with your ideal clients on your individual posts so they know you are invested in building trust with them.

-Develop a Facebook Strategy
+2. Develop A Facebook Strategy

 Another important social media photography platform for you to be a part of is Facebook.
-You may already have a following on your business page, but are you maximizing all of the tools Facebook has to offer for business owners?
-Since you are looking for a specific type of client to work with in your business, using advanced targeting methods can help you share relevant content with an audience which is custom-made for you.
+You may already have a following on your business page, but are you maximizing the use of each different social media management tool that Facebook has to offer for business owners?
+Since you are looking for a specific target market to work with in your business, using advanced targeting methods can help you share relevant content with an audience that is custom-made for you.

 As you continue to share your work with your audiences, you can easily tag your clients as well as other vendors from the wedding day.
 Tagging is a simple way for you to place your content in front of new audiences, meaning you may reach new potential clients.
-Plus, clients and vendors will be thrilled that you included them into your post and may feel compelled to share the post with their following on Facebook.
+Plus, clients and vendors will be thrilled that you included them in your post and may feel compelled to share the post with their following on Facebook.
 The more your content is shared, the easier it will become for you to meet new clients.

-Share Often on Twitter
+3. Share Often On Twitter

-Create Multiple Pinterest Boards
+4. Create Multiple Pinterest Boards